-Most materials in the Mathematics Library are located in the bookstacks, which are open to everyone.
-The entrance to the stacks is located behind the circulation desk (Map A-7).
-Books and bound journals are inter-shelved and are arranged in call number order starting in the NE corner of the upper level.
-See the bookstacks map for how materials are organized on the floors.
+Most materials in the Mathematics Library are currently located in the Main Library bookstacks (1 East), which are open to everyone with a valid i-Card.
+Enter the Main Library to the 2nd floor circulation desk.
+Books and bound journals are inter-shelved and are arranged in call number order.

-For security reasons, you must leave briefcases, backpacks, etc. on the shelves near the clock before entering the stacks.
-Study carrels are available on all levels of the Library bookstacks.
+For security reasons, you must leave briefcases, backpacks, parcels, and bags, in the lockers before entering the book stacks.

 The Mathematics Library uses the Dewey Decimal system.
 The classification number for most mathematics titles is in the range 510-519.